Skip to main content

 Stakeholder engagement: Direct research engagement with 6 C-suite and VP-level stakeholders across America, England, France, and the Netherlands

-Despite holding a UX Designer title, I was conducting strategic discovery research with C-suite stakeholders, making product-level decisions about visualization approaches and A/B testing modules, producing prioritized UX recommendation roadmaps, and driving the design of a novel AI-powered product from concept to production.
-This was Lead or Senior-level scope in both ambiguity and stakeholder seniority.
+In practice this meant conducting strategic discovery research with C-suite stakeholders, making product-level decisions about visualization approaches and A/B testing, producing prioritized UX recommendation roadmaps, and driving the design from concept to production.

 Research & Discovery